-The Roseangle House Nursery at the University of St Andrews is a purpose-built nursery which offers 44 full and part-time places for the children of students, staff and local residents.
-As a student, you will get a 10% reduction in fees.
+The University of St Andrews Nursery is a purpose-built nursery which offers 44 full and part-time places for the children of students, staff and local residents.
+Students and staff get a 10% reduction in fees.

-In addition to Roseangle, there are a number of other nurseries in St Andrews and around Fife – some of these offer discounts to students.
+In addition to this, there are a number of other nurseries in St Andrews and around Fife - some of these offer discounts to students.

 Children between the ages of 5 and 18 may attend school in Scotland.
 If you are an international student and you have children between the ages of 5 and 18, they may attend primary and secondary school free of charge, provided they have gained entry clearance as your dependant.

 There are also some free part-time preschool education places available for 3 to 5 year olds.
 These places are available to all students.
 More information about these places can be found from the Fife Childcare Information Service.

 If you are a UK student, you may be eligible for childcare or discretionary funds.
 You should make sure that you are claiming any child tax credits for which you are eligible.